 styleUrls list property like this:

-folder and refer to that file inside
+folder and reference that file in the component metadata’s

-Style the Navigation Links
+Style the navigation links

 AppComponent look more like selectable buttons.